nosainwe/computer-vision-projects/sam-segmentation/README.md

 **Why SAM is useful:**
 - Works across many object types and environments
 - Doesn’t require task-specific training for basic segmentation
-- Can be used as a “segmentation backbone” inside larger systems (labeling tools, AR, medical, robotics)
+- Can be used as a “segmentation backbone” inside larger systems (labelling tools, AR, medical, robotics)

 ---